devenu85/nextdl/README.md

 nextdl is a community fork of youtube-dl(yt-dl);

-We decided to fork it since the project has subsequently died, The last commit was july of 2021.
+We decided to fork it since the project has subsequently died

 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)